 My not-so-linear credentials:

 In the past, I flew airplanes for a living, and once I ate an entire bag of Fig Newtons on a spontaneous road trip from New Orleans to Philadelphia to see the Live Aid concert.
 (I puked.)
 No more fig bars for me!
 Since my flying days, I founded The Exit 271 Studio, an editorial coaching service for aspiring and published writers.
+I work as an acquisition editor for The Wild Rose Press, a traditional, royalty-paying publisher in New York.
 I earned a Master of Arts in Professional Writing from Kennesaw State University and a Bachelor of Fine Arts from the University of Georgia.
 When in graduate school, I taught English Composition to first-year students, tutored students in the university’s writing center, worked as an editor for the English department’s newsletter, and helped start the digital literary magazine for the Georgia Writers Association.
 Over the years, I have volunteered as an editor for several digital literary magazines, including the Red Clay Review and the Georgia Writers Association.
 I love editing because it’s always like a road trip (but without the figs and puke.)

 P.S.
 Here’s a little writer inspiration (and editor humor)